keptn-sandbox/keptn-gitea-provisioner-service/README.md

   *Note*: You can re-use existing credentials by omitting the set parameters of the helm installation; For a full list
           of options that can be set see the chart [helm documentation](chart/README.md).

-* If there is no Gitea instance installed, an appropriate instance can be created with the following bash script:
+* In case you need a simple Gitea instance, you can create it with following bash script:
   ```bash
   #!/bin/bash
   NAMESPACE=default #Should be configured to match the GITEA_ENDPOINT environment variable when installing the provisioner